Official DVSA Show Me/Tell Me QuestionsShowMeTellMeQuestions2

 One of the questions will be a Show me . . . and another will be a Tell me . . .

 You cannot fail the driving test for getting the Show Me Tell Me to answer incorrectly.
-Whether you answer them incorrectly or fail to answer them at all, you will not fail the test.
+You will not fail the test if you answer them incorrectly or fail to answer them.

-However If you answer one or even both of the Show Me Tell Me questions incorrectly, you will incur only one minor fault from a possible 15, 16 minors or more on the driving test counts as a fail.
+However, if you answer one or both of the Show Me Tell Me questions incorrectly, you will incur only one minor fault from a possible 15 or 16 minors or more on the driving test, which counts as a fail.

 Watch the video at the bottom of the page

-Q – Show me how you would check that the direction indicators are working.
+Q – Show me how you would check that the direction indicators work.

 Apply the hazard warning switch, walk around the car and check the functioning of all indicator bulbs.
-(Please note, indicator/hazard bulbs have 2 filaments.
-To effectively check them use the Indicator stick, however, the Hazard lights are adequate for the test.)
+(Please note that indicator/hazard bulbs have two filaments.
+To effectively check them, use the Indicator stick; however, the Hazard lights are adequate for the test.)

-Q – Tell me how you would check that the brakes are working before starting a journey.
+Q – Tell me how you would check that the brakes work before starting a journey.

-Applying pressure to the brake pedal, should not feel spongy or slack.
-Brakes should be tested as you set off, and the vehicle should not pull to one side.
+Applying pressure to the brake pedal should not feel spongy or slack.
+The brakes should be tested as you set off, and the vehicle should not pull to one side.

 Q – Identify where the windscreen washer reservoir is and tell me how you would check the windscreen washer level.

-Q – Show me how you would check that the brake lights are working on this car.
-(I can assist you, if you need to switch the ignition on, please don’t start the engine)
+Q – Show me how you would check that this car’s brake lights work.
+(I can assist you; if you need to switch the ignition on, please don’t start the engine)

-Switch on the ignition (Do NOT start the engine) Apply pressure to the brake pedal and ask the examiner to check the bulbs.
-(If alone you can make use of reflections in windows, garage doors, etc.)
+Switch on the ignition (Do NOT start the engine).
+Apply pressure to the brake pedal and ask the examiner to check the bulbs.
+(If you are alone, you can use reflections in windows, garage doors, etc.)

-Q – Show me and explain how you would check that the power-assisted steering is working before starting a journey.
+Q – Show me and explain how you would check that the power-assisted steering works before starting a journey.

-Apply gentle pressure to the steering wheel, the wheel should be stiff.
-Maintain pressure while the engine is started, the wheel should become looser and easier to move.
+Apply gentle pressure to the steering wheel; the wheel should be stiff.
+Maintain pressure while the engine is started; the wheel should become looser and more accessible to move.
 (Avoid dry steering)

-Q – Tell me where you would find the information for the recommended tyre pressures for this car and how tyre pressures should be checked.
+Q – Tell me where you would find the information on the recommended tyre pressures for this car and how tyre pressures should be checked.

-Pressures are found in the manufacturer’s guide.
-Using a reliable pressure gauge, check the pressures when tyres are cold, remember the spare tyre, and Re-fit the valve caps.
-Remember that if fully loading the vehicle the tyres should be adjusted accordingly – refer to the manufacturer’s guide.
+The pressures are found in the manufacturer’s guide.
+Using a reliable pressure gauge, check the pressures when the tyres are cold, remember the spare tyre, and Re-fit the valve caps.
+Remember that the tyres should be adjusted accordingly if the vehicle is fully loaded.
+Refer to the manufacturer’s guide.

 Q – Show me how you would check the parking brake (handbrake) for excessive wear, make sure you keep safe control of the vehicle

 Keep control by firmly applying the footbrake.
-Release the parking brake (handbrake) and then reapply it fully ensuring it secures itself and is not at the end of the working travel.
+Release the parking brake (handbrake) and then reapply it fully, ensuring it secures itself and is not at the end of the working trip.

-Q – Open the bonnet, identify where you would check the engine oil level and tell me how you would check that the engine has sufficient oil.
+Q – Open the bonnet, identify where you would check the engine oil level, and tell me how to ensure the engine has sufficient oil.

-Identify the dipstick, and remove it.
-Clean the dipstick, and replace it.
-Remove the dipstick and check of oil level against the minimum/maximum markers.
+Identify the dipstick and remove it.
+Clean the dipstick and replace it.
+Remove the dipstick and check the oil level against the minimum/maximum markers.

 Q – Open the bonnet, identify where you would check the engine coolant level and tell me how you would check that the engine has the correct level.